tetsuo/tetsuo.github.io/articles/mailroom.md

 ---
-title: Handling user email flows with database events
+title: Building a transactional email queue with PostgreSQL triggers
-cover_title: Handling user email flows with database events
+cover_title: Building a transactional email queue with postgresql triggers
-description: Manage account lifecycles and batch-process operations—such as activation and password resets—using PostgreSQL triggers and notifications
+description: How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker
 tags: sql,c,rust,tutorial
 published: 2024-11-17T00:00:00
-updated: 2025-05-27T13:37:00
+updated: 2025-05-30T13:37:00
 ---

+> How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker.

-> [**mailroom**](https://github.com/tetsuo/mailroom/) is a lifecycle email service that listens to PostgreSQL triggers and batches transactional messages in response to data changes.
+[**mailroom**](https://github.com/tetsuo/mailroom/) is a transactional email system that leverages PostgreSQL [triggers](https://www.postgresql.org/docs/current/sql-createtrigger.html) and [notification events](https://www.postgresql.org/docs/current/sql-notify.html) to detect changes in account status and batch-process related email notifications.

 In this post, I walk through how it's built, the problems it solves, and the trade-offs that come with the approach.

+---

 First, we'll set up the schema and triggers to track user lifecycle changes using a simple PostgreSQL-backed queue.
-Then, we'll build a collector with libpq to consume notification events and process action tokens in batches.
+Then, we'll build a collector service with **libpq** in C to consume notification events and process action tokens in batches.
 Let's dive in.

 # Schema overview